 - Demonstrate a willingness to listen and be open to hearing the perspectives of others.
 This includes actively seeking to hear from and making a safe space for voices of dissent.

 - Explore controversial issues through open dialogue and respectful deliberation.

 - Respect freedom of expression while recognizing that such tolerance does not require agreement with expressed ideas.

 - Engage institutional resources and persons to resolve conflict when necessary.

 We will not tolerate harassing or discriminatory conduct of any form.
 Everyone has the responsibility to foster a safe and supportive learning and work environment.
 This committment can include any individual asking others to stop disrespectful or abusive speech and/or disruptive behavior.
 Collectively, faculty, staff, and students in the School of Nursing are responsible for ensuring a safe and supportive learning and work environment.

 - Hold a baccalaureate degree from a regionally accredited university or college

 - Have a cumulative GPA of 3.3 or better from the previous degree on 4.0 scale

-- Successfully completed a college/university course in Anatomy & Physiology (all body systems) and a college/university course in statistics by the time the program begins in May.
+- Successfully complete a college/university course in Anatomy & Physiology I & II (all body systems) and a college/university course in statistics by the time the program begins in May.